imixs/imixs-workflow/src/site/markdown/engine/plugins/index.md

 		...
 	}

-## How to lookup a EJB from a Plugin
+## How to lookup a EJB from a Plug-in
-An alternative way to get a reference to an existing EJB in a Plugin Class, is to use a JNDI Lookup.
+An alternative way to get a reference to an existing EJB in a Plug-in Class, is to use a JNDI Lookup.
 The JNDI Lookup fetches the EJB from the EJB Container provided by the application server.
 So this way it is possible to get an EJB Instance inside a POJO Class without CDI support.
-The following example shows how to lookup an EJB during the init() method of a plugin:
+The following example shows how to lookup an EJB during the init() method of a Plug-in:

 	public void init(WorkflowContext actx) throws Exception {
 		super.init(actx);